DheerajNarlajarla/Horus/README.md

 ## <a id="why"></a>Why Does This Exist

-This repository contains build files to generate free release binaries of Microsoft's VS Code.
+Horus is a customized build of VSCodium, which itself contains build files to generate free release binaries of Microsoft's VS Code.
 When we speak of "free software", we're talking about freedom, not price.

 Microsoft's releases of Visual Studio Code are licensed under [this not-FLOSS license](https://code.visualstudio.com/license) and contain telemetry/tracking.
 According to [this comment](https://github.com/Microsoft/vscode/issues/60#issuecomment-161792005) from a Visual Studio Code maintainer: